Doctors conducting surgery

 Exercises

-Physiotherapy offers more promising results in improving the quality of life of someone with Levoscoliosis.
+Physiotherapy offers more promising results in improving the quality of life of someone with levoscoliosis.
 According to the Scoliosis Research Society, some exercises can help to cope with the symptoms.
 Maintaining the right body weight and sticking to a regular exercise program will effectively reduce symptoms associated with this condition.

 Levoscoliosis Surgery